zwbetz-gh/vanilla-bootstrap-hugo-theme/exampleSite/content/post/quotes-by-carl-jung.md

 ---

 {{% bootstrap-blockquote author="Carl Jung" %}}
 Even a happy life cannot be without a measure of darkness, and the word happy would lose its meaning if it were not balanced by sadness.
-It is far better take things as they come along with patience and equanimity.
+It is far better to take things as they come along with patience and equanimity.
 {{% /bootstrap-blockquote %}}

 {{% bootstrap-blockquote author="Carl Jung" %}}